svx/gradle-quickstart/website/docs/quick-start-guides/getting-started.md

 - Clone an example project from GitHub.
 - Learn about Gradle’s project and file structure.
-- Initialize the example Gradle project.
+- Activate the Gradle Wrapper.
 - Build and run the project.

 :::info